-Long Preston Deeps is a wetlands project on the River Ribble near Settle.
+Long Preston Deeps is a wetlands project on the River Ribble near Long Preston.
 The flood plain on the valley floor makes it perfect and the bird life is excellent.
-The walk continues via the village of Wigglesworth.
+The walk continues alongside the River Ribble to Settle.
+A return via train or over the tops makes for a grand circular.

 It is the birdlife which has been the biggest beneficiary with mating pairs of Lapwing, Curlew, Redshank and Snipe increasing along with the numbers of wintering birds.
 I am no expert on birds but it is a great area to walk through and look for yourself, apparently roe deer also roam the area but I have not seen them.
 The Long Preston Deeps walk cuts through the wetlands on the Ribble Way, passing through the grounds of Wigglesworth Hall before returning through the fields at the back of the pretty village of Wigglesworth.